 We welcome individuals and groups to serve with us.
 Keep in mind that you do not need to have any construction experience to volunteer with HDA!
 Our on-staff carpenters will be onsite to guide and help you.
 Are you a member of a local church who’d like to bring a group to serve the community with us?
 Do you lead a school group – like JROTC, 4-H, a Drama Club, or sports team – that would like to help out and do some community service?
 Or maybe you’re part of a local business or civic group that’s looking for opportunities to serve?
 Contact us to learn more about our program and join us in helping folks in need of new and better housing!

 Our crews work in all weathers, in many different locations throughout the counties we serve, and on projects of varying scales.
 For our Repair Affair and Community House Raising, we try to keep our projects as close as possible to Hazard, Hindman, Hyden, or Jackson.
 You will need to provide your own transportation (cars, trucks, or vans are recommended) and snacks.
 We generally provide water to all of our worksites.
 When possible, a meal could be provided (for example, a breakfast or lunch during the event).
 If you have special needs or requests, please let our Volunteer & Community Coordinator know!

 You’ve probably heard people say that the best gift you can give is your time, and we believe that’s true.
-If you can give a few hours, a day, or longer to build a local family an affordable home or make home repairs that help make someone’s home a better place to live, that’s time well-spent.
+If you have a willing heart and can give a few hours, a day, or longer to build a local family an affordable home or make home repairs that help make someone’s home a better place to live, that’s time well-spent.

 Jane Rose Britton, Volunteer & Community Coordinator